With the help of nuclear medicine and molecular imaging, scientists and healthcare providers are:

 Both PET and SPECT are highly useful in detecting dementia, evaluating ongoing cognitive decline and identifying the area of the brain involved in seizure disorders.
 Researchers using new PET radiotracers recently scored a major breakthrough when they identified the early changes in the brain associated with Alzheimer’s disease.

-PET scans with amyloid imaging agents (such as the recently approved agents Amyvid®, Vizamyl®, and Neuraceq®) reveal the extent and location of amyloid plaque in the brain, which may, in conjunction with a clinical evaluation and other diagnostic tests, help in diagnosing Alzheimer’s disease.
+PET scans with amyloid imaging agents (such as the FDA approved agents Amyvid®, Vizamyl®, and Neuraceq®) reveal the extent and location of amyloid plaque in the brain, which may, in conjunction with a clinical evaluation and other diagnostic tests, help in diagnosing Alzheimer’s disease.

 SPECT is also helpful in identifying the location and cause of a stroke, as well as areas of the brain that are at risk following a stroke.
 A newly approved radiotracer for SPECT (called DaTscan®) is expected to help evaluate the cause of tremors and to differentiate between essential tremor and Parkinsonian syndromes.